phantomzone-org/local-mixing/README.md

 cargo run --release --features "trace correctness" local-mixing ...
 ```
 - `trace` enables logs of each step of local-mixing.
 Logs will be saved to the log path.
-- `time` times the finding-replacement step, and logs it every 1000 steps.
 - `correctness` asserts that after each step, the current job circuit is functionally equivalent to the input circuit (not save).
 This runs a probabilistic test.
 Warning: doing this slows the execution down significantly.